any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 }
 ```

-You can see the layout taking shape in the value of {{cssxref("grid-template-areas")}}.
+You can see the layout taking shape in the value of `grid-template-areas`.
 The `header` spans over two column tracks, as does the `nav`.
 In the third row track, we place the `sidebar` alongside the `content`.
 We place the `ad` content in the fourth row track so it appears under the sidebar.
 The `footer` is next to it under the content.
 We use [CSS flexible box layout](/guides/Flexible_box_layout) on the navigation to evenly space the navigation items in a row.

 We can now add a final breakpoint for wider screens able to display a three-column layout.